HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demoinstall.md

     4. Click **OK**.

     !!!note
         By default, standard users do not have permissions to access the Personalization page or resources.
-        In this exercise it is suggested to add all the pzndemousers to the wpsadmins group to ensure that the users getting access to all demo resources.
+In this exercise, it is recommended to add all the pzndemousers to the wpsadmins group to ensure that users get access to all demo resources.

-9. Log out from the HCL DX to apply the changes.
+9. Log out of HCL DX to apply the changes.

-    **PZN demo users added to the wpsadmins group**
+    In the following screenshot, PZN demo users are under the wpsadmins group:
     ![Adding the PZN Demo users to the wpsadmins group](./images/pzndemo_users_wpsadmins_group.png)